umeshbapat/Umesh-Bapat-Portfolio/README.md

 - 🎯 Maintain clarity, passion, commitment, and transparency within teams.
 - 🌱 Keep the work environment light, healthy, and inspiring.

 ## 🧠 Strategic Thinking
 - **Transforming Teams:** Built high-performing teams, driving cloud enablement in **Servicing, RocketPro, Origination, and Appraisal Tech.**
 - **AI/ML-Driven Efficiency:** Implemented AI based appraisal workflows, leveraging ML for faster, smarter decision-making.
-Will result in 20% reduction in manual tasks for APS.
+Will result in **20% reduction** in manual tasks for APS.
-- **Architectural Reform:** Played influential role in monolith-to-microservices transition and architectural reforms, enhancing scalability and resilience.
-40% reduction in support tickets at one place.
+- **Architectural Reform:** Played an influential leader/architect role in monolith-to-microservices transition and architectural reforms, enhancing scalability and resilience.
+40% reduction in support tickets at one place. **Improved support tickets inflow by 50%**
 - **Developer Experience:** Scaled internal tooling (e.g., **appFactory**, **appraisal admin**) to streamline workflows and boost productivity.
-This gets rid of 100% manual efforts for developer to establish a new API in prod.
+This **gets rid of 100% manual efforts** for developer to establish a new API in prod.
-- **Performance Management:** Built a PR reporting tool, multiple leaders adopted it for coaching and performance review in FOC.
+- **Performance Management:** Built a PR reporting tool from scratch, made it scalable, multiple leaders adopted it for coaching and performance review in FOC.
 - **Process Innovation:** Shifted teams from rigid sprints to milestone-driven delivery.
   [**My Linkedin Article: Software delivery teams - landscape that can be creative**](https://www.linkedin.com/pulse/software-delivery-teams-landscape-can-creative-umesh-bapat-paxmc/?trackingId=%2Bx7%2FL3h9Tb%2BWnCxwY6gA4A%3D%3D)
 - **Strategic Hiring:** Optimized hiring pipelines, refining vendor collaborations and interview processes.
 Hired a new team of developers to grow the train size by 10% headcount.